fabusuyi-deborah/fabusuyi-deborah/README.md

 A Junior Frontend developer and a Technical Writer
 ----------------------------------------------------------

-I've been learning to code for less than a year now.
+I've been learning to code for a while now.
 I'm looking forward to collaborating on projects and looking for internship programs to improve my skills.

 * 🌍  I'm based in Ilorin,Nigeria
 * ✉️  You can contact me at [fabusuyideborah03@gmail.com](mailto:fabusuyideborah03@gmail.com)